 Winter has arrived in the United States, Canada, and Europe.
 This means snow, cold temperatures, and evenings spent relaxing in front of the fireplace.
 It's the perfect time for a top 10 winter cocktails list.

-There are plenty of great winter beverages to brighten your days this time of year.
-It doesn't matter whether you prefer cocktails with gin and tonic water, vodka, whiskey, or rum.
+There are plenty of great winter beverages to brighten your days this time of year and you don't have to be a mixologist to experience them.
+It doesn't matter whether you prefer cocktail drinks with gin and tonic water, vodka, whiskey, rum, or even gluten-free cocktails.

 Top 10 Winter Cocktails List